ratepay/shopware6-module/README.md

 * RATESWSX-145 - api log: improve output of XML
 * RATESWSX-182 - checkout: add info for testmode
 * RATESWSX-184 - order: fix error when a new version of an order got deleted
+* RATESWSX-186 - installment calculator: fix error if user enter "0" as rate

 ### Version 2.0.1 - Released on 2021-06-15
 * RATESWSX-181 - fix fatal error during b2b orders